CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03f.md

 So far in this lab, we have been focussing on so-called off-box network programmability.
 That is to say, we've been running applications on a workstation and interfacing with network devices.
 The applications reside on a workstation and connect to a network device.
 With on-box network programmability, we have the ability to host and run applications directly on the network device itself.

+Off-Box network programmability is ideal for:

+* configuration management and automation
+* telemetry and operational data
+* SDN controller functionality, e.g. Cisco DNA Center

+On-Box network programmability is ideal for:

+* network device provisioning automation
+* IOS XE Embedded Event Manager (EEM) response automation
+* edge compute for network applications and Internet of Things (IoT)

-Guest Shell makes this very easy, but with Application Hosting, entire Linux Containers (LXCs) can be installed for custom, purpose-built applications as well on platforms that support it.
+Guest Shell facilitates on-box network programmability, but with Application Hosting, Linux Containers (LXCs) can be installed for custom, purpose-built applications as well on network device platforms that support it.
 This lab will focus on Guest Shell for script and utility hosting on IOS XE.

 Here is a brief reference for the platforms that support Guest Shell today: